sighupio/module-logging/docs/releases/unreleased.md

 ## Breaking Changes 💔

-Starting with the v4.1.0 of the Logging Core Module Loki version has been bumped to 3.4.2.
-Please refer to [`loki documentation`](https://grafana.com/docs/loki/v3.4.x/setup/upgrade/) for the complete release notes.
+Starting with the v5.0.0 of the Logging Core Module, Loki version has been bumped to 3.4.2.

+If you are using this module without customizations, the upgrade will be seamless without breaking changes.
+If you applied a customization to the [`config.yaml`](katalog/loki-distributed/configs/config.yaml), you can refer to the [`loki documentation`](https://grafana.com/docs/loki/v3.4.x/setup/upgrade/) for information about the changes that you will need to include before updating.

 ## Update Guide 🦮